nader2560/react-redux-firebase/README.md

 ### Generator

-[generator-react-firebase](https://github.com/prescottprue/generator-react-firebase) is a yeoman generator uses react-redux-firebase when opting to include redux.
+[generator-react-firebase](https://github.com/prescottprue/generator-react-firebase) is a yeoman generator uses react-redux-firebase-immutable when opting to include redux.

 ### Complete Examples